 GA essentially allows you to monitor the effectiveness of your SEO strategy.
 Verify optimizations and content production are drawing additional visitors or uncover underperforming pages.

-To maximize the value of your GA account, create and track goals.
+To maximize the value of your GA account, create and track events.
 While there are plenty of potential things to track, make sure they align with your broader SEO goals so you can stay on target.
 For example, track how many people downloaded your lead magnet or signed up for a free demo of your product.

 Page Speed Insights